SummaryRead the full fact sheet

 Some disorders of the heart include:

-- coronary heart disease – fatty deposits or plaques build up inside one or more of the coronary arteries (atherosclerosis).
+- – fatty deposits or plaques build up inside one or more of the coronary arteries (atherosclerosis).
 This narrows the artery.
 Untreated, coronary heart disease can lead to angina or a heart attack

-- heart attack – if a coronary artery is blocked, the heart is starved of oxygen and nutrients.
+- – if a coronary artery is blocked, the heart is starved of oxygen and nutrients.
 Heart muscle cells (myocardial cells) are damaged, and may die without prompt treatment

 - heart valve disorders – for example, a faulty mitral valve allows blood to move backwards from the ventricle into the atrium.
 This condition is called mitral regurgitation